 These streets have been built by the Venetians and the Ottomans, and many buildings still show traces of the former inhabitants.
 Inscriptions and building styles copied from elsewhere add a distinctive feel to the ancient city, unmatched anywhere else in the Mediterranean region.

-Pay a visit to the sunbaked grounds of Firkas Fortress which is gating the entrance to the Venetian harbour.
+Pay a visit to the sunbaked grounds of Firkas Fortress, an impressive attraction which is gating the entrance to the Venetian harbour.
 Built by the Venetians to defend the city and harbour from Ottoman attack, the fortress is a worthwhile stop on your exploration of Chania.

 As with many Venetian buildings that you will find around the Mediterranean you will see a fierce looking lion carved in stone here.
 It is the symbol of the Venetian Republic.
 Underneath, see the cells that used to hold generations of Cretan prisoners during the Ottoman occupation.